redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 /// type=SS, answer=[1]

-On line 7, which of the following is the element name?
+On line 7, which of the following is an element name?

 - p

 - style

-- color:red
+- color: red

 - text-align